andyknolla/Portfolio-site/README.md

 * Rails console
 * Helper methods
 * View helpers
-* Generators: Scaffolds, models, controllers, migrations
+* Generators: scaffolds, models, controllers, migrations

 ## Acknowledgments
 This app started as a project for learning Ruby on Rails with a 40 hour tutorial by Jordan Hudgens on [Udemy](https://www.udemy.com/professional-rails-5-development-course/learn/v4/overview), which I highly recommend.
 He goes into depth, focusing on core knowledge--like how data flows through a Rails app--that enables you to extend your new skills beyond what is covered explicitly.